Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 How do I start?

-Email a clear scan of the document, destination country and purpose of use to info@rvskenya.com.
+Email a clear scan of the document, destination country and purpose of use to info@rvskenya.com, or send a WhatsApp message to +254 700 176 096.
 RVS will confirm the required route, likely cost and timeline.

 RVS Kenya document legalization team